Property Tax Reduction Program

 ** Excluding compensation received from the VA by a veteran who has a 40-100% service-connected disability, dependency and indemnity compensation, or death benefits paid by Veterans Affairs arising from a service-connected death or disability.

-When you complete your application, you may deduct the following expenses you or your spouse paid in 2019:
+When you complete your application, you may deduct the following expenses you and/or your spouse paid in 2020:

 - Medical/dental and related expenses not reimbursed by insurance or other reimbursement*